statamic/docs/content/collections/docs/blueprints.md

 ### Field References

-You will likely want to pre-configure reusable fields that you can pull into your blueprints.
+You will likely want to pre-configure reusable fields to pull into your blueprints.

 For example, you might have a rich text field configured with all your favorite buttons, which you've called `content` and stored in the `common` fieldset.